Scott Arfield

-Scott Harry Nathaniel Arfield (born 1 November 1988) is a professional association footballer who plays as a midfielder for Scottish Premiership club Rangers.
+Scott Harry Nathaniel Arfield (born 1 November 1988) is a professional soccer player who plays as a midfielder for Scottish Premiership club Falkirk.
+Born and raised in Scotland, Arfield represented his nation of birth at international youth levels before switching to Canada in 2016.

 He began his career at Falkirk before moving to the English leagues for eight years with Huddersfield Town and Burnley.
-Born and raised in Scotland, Arfield represented his nation of birth at international youth levels before switching to Canada in 2016.
+He returned to Scottish football in 2018, playing five seasons for Rangers.
+In 2025, 18 years after making his debut for the club, he returned to Falkirk.

 Club career

 Falkirk

 Arfield came up through the Falkirk Youth Academy and earned promotion to the first team squad.
 He made his Falkirk debut on 4 August 2007, in their 4–0 win away at Gretna on the opening day of the 2007–08 season.
 His first goal came in Falkirk's 4–2 defeat at Inverness Caledonian Thistle.
 He then scored twice in a 4–0 win over St Mirren.
 He won the Scottish Premier League Young Player of the Month award for December 2007.
 Arfield signed a new five-year contract with Falkirk in February 2008.
 He finished the season with three goals in 35 SPL appearances.

 During the 2008–09 season Arfield won his second Young Player of the Month award, this time winning for September 2008.
 He was in the Falkirk side that were Scottish Cup runners-up, losing 1–0 to Rangers in the final at Hampden Park.
 Arfield scored 10 goals in the 2008–09 season, seven of them coming in the league.

 He was given the number 10 jersey, previously worn by Steven Pressley, for the 2009–10 season.
 Hamilton Academical offered £100,000 for Arfield in August 2009, but this was rejected by Falkirk, who commented that they "thought they had missed out a zero in the figure they offered".

 Arfield's first appearance of the 2009–10 season came in a 1–0 home win over FC Vaduz in the UEFA Europa League, the club's first ever match in European competition.
 He finished the season with three goals from 36 appearances as the club were relegated from the SPL.

 Speculation began to grow that Arfield was to leave Falkirk following their relegation from the SPL.
 On 17 May 2010, it was confirmed that Arfield was having talks with Huddersfield Town and was to have a medical at the club.
 Falkirk had already turned down offers from Hamilton Academical, Hibernian, Hearts and Southampton.

 Arfield left Falkirk after playing 108 games, scoring 13 times between 2007 and 2010.
 He made his last appearance for Falkirk in the 0–0 draw with Kilmarnock that confirmed relegation on the last day of the season.